 The over-arching role of the Holy Ghost is not just to make us sinless but to help us become as holy to the same degree that God is holy.
 Everything else he does – teaches, reveals, testifies, comforts, gives spiritual gifts – are merely appendages or aids to help us in becoming holy.

-To illustrate what I mean, it does no one any good to learn how to keep from getting dirty if they have not first been cleaned, therefore our sins must first be washed away before we can move onto learning how to keep from getting dirty.
+To illustrate this principle, it does no one any good to learn how to keep from getting dirty if they have not first been cleaned, therefore our sins must first be washed away before we can move onto learning how to keep from getting dirty.
 But in the process of learning to do that, we will continue to make mistakes and sin.
 As long as we repent, the power of Christ’s atonement that was applied to us at the time of our baptism will continue to wipe away our sins.
 In this way we remain sinless as we learn how to become holy.

 But what does it mean to “receive the Holy Ghost” and how does that help us to become sanctified?
 It means being willing to receive his instruction, guidance, and direction as he works to transform us into a god-like being.
 For example, when we do something wrong, the Spirit tells us we need to repent.
 At that point we can either be willing to receive his instruction or we can choose not to follow his direction.
 If we choose to ignore him, then we are not receiving, or allowing, the Holy Ghost to change our heart, and without that kind of transformation we will continue to act in ways that are unholy.